Body Dreams

 Why do I keep dreaming about toilets?

 Toilet dreams stage the release phase of emotional processing.
 The recurring dream means your processing system keeps encountering the same problem: blocked, contaminated, overwhelmed, or exposed.
-The repetition is the dream insisting that something ready to leave still hasn't been released.
+Something ready to leave still hasn't been released.

 What does a clogged toilet mean in a dream?